Zero Hour, Chapter 19: Sub Rosa

 The rush of images flew by in a blur.
 Ino saw the underground fortress through the kunoichi's eyes.
 It was a maze full of twists and turns and hidden rooms, and Ino was sure she would get lost down here.
 But at the very bottom somewhere, she saw prison cells behind thick, titanium bars.
 They housed a number of inmates, all unrecognizable to Ino except for the last one on the left.
 Sakura was passed out in the kunoichi's memories, her arms badly ripped up and bloody, but she was there.
 Withdrawing, Ino got to her feet and backed away from the now comatose kunoichi.

 "You might want to pop some Aspirin later.
-You'll wake up with one hell of a migraine," Ino said.
+You'll wake up with one hell of a migraine," Ino muttered.

 She took off in the direction the Root kunoichi had come from, unsure exactly where she was headed except for a vague sense of down.
 Even simply going down, however, proved trickier than she expected.
 Ino ran into so many dead ends that she lost count.
 Her senses weren't picking anything up, and she wondered if this place was rigged against such methods, like the Torture and Interrogation holding rooms.
 Just her luck.
 Progress was slow, but it was progress.
 Neji wouldn't be able to hold off forever, and she still had to find another way out of this place.